UU-Human-Evolution/1MB335/Lab2.md

 The test in the above figure would have been to see if `C` is more related to `B` or to `D`, and the answer would then be that `C` is closer to`D` (they share one more common ancestor).

 If you are unsure what would be an appropriate outgroup for your question, ask us!
 *Hint! - Look at the phylogenetic tree.
 The outgroup should be outside of the group you are comparing (or the question you are answering) but you don't need to go too far.
-For example, if you are comparing cats and dogs, you could use a bird as an outgroup. (the more distant your outgroup is, the longer some bioinformatic analyses will take)*
+For example, if you are comparing cats and dogs, you could use a platypus as an outgroup. (the more distant your outgroup is, the longer some bioinformatic analyses will take)*

 **N.B.** Since you are going to produce quite a lot of files, try to use self-explanatory files names and a good structure of folders.
 It will make your work easier.
 It might be a good idea to write a short description about how the archive is organized and where the files are (trees, scripts, alignments and so forth).